 After their final refusal to leave, Chief Woodruff called in Normal Police Department and Bloomington Police Department officers to arrest the seven peace activists.
 They were arrested and charged with one count of Criminal Trespass to State Land (a Class A Misdemeanor) and Criminal Trespass to Building (a Class B Misdemeanor).

 The ISU7 were also placed on an interim suspension pending university disciplinary proceedings.
 They were banned from all ISU property and unable to participate in classes or take finals, including virtual classes (though the grad students who were teaching classes were still expected to interact with their students and grade papers).
 One student who lived in the dorms was kicked out rendering him temporarily homeless.
 The students also lost a semesters worth of grades.
+CORRECTION: Those students who had not already taken their finals prior to their arrest & suspension received failing grades for those classes, but not all students lost all their grades for the semester.

 At the same time, the ISU7 filed a civil lawsuit against the university arguing the university violated their first amendment rights to free speech and protests.
 The lawsuit further argues the Dean Andy Morgan is a Zionist (someone who believes in a settler-colonial Jewish ethno-state in the Levant called Israel), and he has discriminated against the ISU7 because of their pro-Palestinian views.